Code-Institute-Submissions/booking-system-ekstedt/README.md

 </details>

 Notes: I have decided that the previous bookings will be shown in user profile page instead of bookings page.
+        Since I was not able to contact the restaurant management, then i had to improvise some aspects of the projects.
+Those were the table placements and seats including the usual booking times.
+This could be adjusted in future development.